NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 4. The average ECE from all test folds for raw and calibrated probabilities is calculated.
 5. If the mean ECE for calibrated probabilities is lower than the mean ECE for raw probabilities then it is beneficial to calibrate probabilities.
-Calibrator is fitted on the whole reference set and probabilities get calibrated on the set that is subject to analysis.
+Calibrator is fitted on the whole reference set and probabilities get calibrated on the set that is subject to monitored.
 Otherwise, raw probabilities are used.

 For multiclass models the logic above is applied to each class-probability pair separately (so probabilities for some classes might get calibrated while for others not).
 At the end, probabilities are normalized so they sum up to 1.